etcheby-tamnoon/gcp_demo_scripts/Storage_Bucket_PublicRead/README.md

-# GCP Storage Bucket Management Script
+# GCP Storage Bucket - Public Read Deployment Script

 This Python script allows you to create a publicly accessible Google Cloud Platform (GCP) Storage Bucket with two modes of operation: